 2015 was Mactaggart & Mickel’s 90th year in business, which was marked with numerous celebrations throughout the year with employees and stakeholders.

-In 2019 we will be launching our first development of new homes in England, marking a milestone of expansion for the Group.
+In 2019 we launched our first development of new homes in England, marking a milestone of expansion for the Group.

 We strive to maintain our place as an experienced luxury housebuilder with the highest reputation and we have won many awards over the years for design, quality and customer service.

-Most recently we received a Bronze Award at the What House?
-Awards 2017 for Best Medium Housebuilder, and we have achieved a 5 Star Rating for customer service in the HBF's (House Building Federation) customer surveys for six consecutive years.
-Our Site Managers also have a long record of achievement at the annual NHBC Pride in the Job Awards.
+We have achieved a 5 Star Rating for customer service in the HBF's (House Building Federation) customer surveys for seven consecutive years and our Site Managers also have a long record of achievement at the annual NHBC Pride in the Job Awards.

 We at Mactaggart & Mickel firmly believe that our innate ability to do things is well founded in our sound experience and achievements in house building which has patently defied economic uncertainty.
 Indeed the story of Mactaggart & Mickel is a true testament to the unique combination of innovation and tradition, delivered strategically by a financially sound company.